-Approval holders must pay to Queensland Urban Utilities the charges or other amounts referred to in Tankered Waste Approval conditions, calculated in accordance with Queensland Urban Utilities' schedule of tankered waste charges.
+Approval holders must pay to Queensland Urban Utilities the charges or other amounts calculated in accordance with Queensland Urban Utilities' schedule of tankered waste charges.
 Approval holders are also liable for all fines and penalties arising from any breach of their legislative obligations, including under the Environmental Protection Act 1994 and the Water Supply (Safety and Reliability) Act 2008.